rdtclark/daily-pager/README.md

 ## Technology Used

 - Ruby on Rails 6
+- Ruby compiled and deployed with [jemalloc](https://bit.ly/3oddFEk) for reduced memory usage on low ram VPS
 - AWS S3 for PDF file storage in production
 - Postgresql
-- Redis & Sidekiq for background jobs
+- Redis with [Sidekiq](https://github.com/mperham/sidekiq) for pdf generation in background jobs

 ## Notable Gems